Maths in Motion: Community Learning Resource

 Resources

-- In Maths in the workplace you can hear how a young engineering apprentice didn’t get the grades he needed in maths at school but now he’s studying for a degree.
+• In Maths in the workplace you can hear how a young apprentice found the right support to improve his maths skills at school, going on to study for an engineering degree.
 You can also hear adults talking about how they use numeracy in their day to day work in farming, design, healthcare and sport.

 To help you use the pack we’ve included some guidance if you are studying for qualifications and flagged up the numeracy skills in the different activities.